jsalbert/lyrics-generator-twitter-bot/README.md

 ## Examples

-I fine-tuned 2 small GPT-2 models (117MB) and they both are running live on Twitter.
+I fine-tuned 2 small GPT-2 models (117MB) and created twitter bots that interact with Twitter users.
 The following samples correspond to the outputs of such models.

 **Eminem Bot Lyrics** ([@rap_god_bot](https://twitter.com/rap_god_bot))